zengin0201/AI_Debugger/README.md

 from langchain_core.prompts import PromptTemplate from langchain_core.output_parsers import StrOutputParser

 # 👉 1.
-IMPORT OUR PLUGIN
+IMPORT THE DEBUGGER
 from zengin_ai_debugger import RealUIDebuggerCallback

-# Create a standard LangChain sequence
+# (Your standard LangChain code)
+# Note: Make sure you have your OPENAI_API_KEY set in your environment!
 llm = ChatOpenAI(model="gpt-3.5-turbo")
 prompt = PromptTemplate.from_template("Write a fun fact about: {topic}") parser = StrOutputParser()

 chain = prompt | llm | parser

 # 👉 2.
-INITIALIZE THE DEBUGGER
+TURN ON THE DEBUGGER
-# By default, it sends data to http://localhost:8000
 ui_debugger = RealUIDebuggerCallback()

-print("Launching agent...
+print("Launching AI...
 Look at your browser!")

 # 👉 3.
-PASS THE DEBUGGER TO THE CONFIG WHEN RUNNING
+ADD IT TO THE CONFIG WHEN RUNNING YOUR CHAIN
 response = chain.invoke(
     {"topic": "Capybaras"},
-    config={"callbacks": [ui_debugger]}
+    config={"callbacks": [ui_debugger]} # <--- ADD THIS LINE!
 )

-print("Response received:", response)
+print("Response:", response)
 ```

-*(Note: The debugger works seamlessly with both synchronous `chain.invoke()` and asynchronous `await chain.ainvoke()` methods!)*
+### Step 4: Watch the magic happen!
+1. Make sure `http://localhost:8000` is open in your browser.
+2. Run your Python script in your second terminal (`python your_script.py`).
+3. Watch the blocks appear on your screen in real-time!
+4. **Click on any block** to see exactly what text went IN (Input) and what text came OUT (Output), plus how much money/tokens it cost!

 ---

-## 🎮 How to use the interface
-1. Run `zengin-ai-debugger` in the first terminal.
-2. Open `http://localhost:8000` in your browser.
-3. Run your Python script in the second terminal.
-4. Blocks (Nodes) will start appearing in your browser.
-5. **Click on any block** to open the side panel.
-There you will see the exact text that entered this block (Input) and the text the block produced (Output).
-6. Click the **"Clear screen"** button to clear the canvas before your next run.

----

-## 🧩 Using as a Chrome Extension (Optional)
-If you prefer having the debugger always at hand directly in your browser toolbar:
-1. Clone this repository to your PC: `git clone https://github.com/zengin0201/AI_Debugger.git`
-2. Run `npm install` and `npm run build` inside the folder.
-3. Open Google Chrome and navigate to `chrome://extensions/`.
-4. Turn on **Developer mode** (toggle in the top right corner).
-5. Click **Load unpacked** and select the generated `dist` folder.
-6. Pin the extension icon.
-Now the debugger opens with a single click!

-*(Note: The bridge server `zengin-ai-debugger` must still be running in your terminal).*
+## 🚑 Troubleshooting (FAQ)

+* **I typed `npm install...` but it says "command not found".**
+  You don't have Node.js installed.
+Download it from [nodejs.org](https://nodejs.org/), install it, restart your PC, and try again.
+* **The graph doesn't appear in the browser!**
+  Make sure your first terminal (where you typed `zengin-ai-debugger`) is still running and doesn't show any errors.
+* **I got `ModuleNotFoundError: No module named 'zengin_ai_debugger'` in Python.**
+  Make sure you ran `pip install zengin-ai-debugger` in the exact same environment/terminal where you are running your script.

 <br><br><br>